Key takeaways

 • When planning for summer travel, be sure to pack a variety of credit cards, prepare a vacation budget and look into securing the best deals available to you through card travel portals, deal sites and more.

-• Most importantly, try to keep debt to a minimum and ensure you have enough charging power.
+• Most importantly, try to keep debt to a minimum and ensure you have enough available credit to make purchases while out of town.

 To get an automatic discount on your trip, consider opening a new card that offers a generous sign-up bonus.
 With it, you can save on summer travel, since the amount you earn will lower the overall price of the trip.

-For example, the Capital One Venture Rewards Credit Card has a 75,000-mile bonus.
+For example, the Capital One Venture Rewards Credit Card is offering a welcome bonus of 75,000 miles.
 To get those extra miles, you need to spend $4,000 in the first three months from account opening.
-By purchasing two return tickets to Asia, each costing about $2,000, you would hit that minimum immediately.
-And since each mile may be worth on average 1.7 cents toward transfer partner travel, according to Bankrate valuations, the bonus is valued at $1,275.
+Plus, each mile may be worth on average 1.7 cents toward transfer partner travel, according to Bankrate valuations, so the card’s welcome bonus is valued at $1,275.

-Alternatively, look into cash back cards like the Bank of America® Customized Cash Rewards credit card.
-This card offers a $200 online cash reward bonus after making just $1,000 in purchases in the first 90 days of opening the account.
+If you’d prefer not to deal with points, look into cash back cards like the Bank of America® Customized Cash Rewards credit card.
+This card offers a $200 online cash rewards bonus after making just $1,000 in purchases in the first 90 days of opening the account.

 Whichever card you want to add to your portfolio, apply soon so you can meet the minimum spend without having to scramble.
 You may have to wait a few days or weeks before you get the rewards, too.

 When you’re out of town, having plenty of available credit is important for fun and safety.
-After all, you don’t want to be stuck without sufficient charging power for all the things you want to do, and to cover any emergencies that may arise.
+After all, you don’t want to be stuck without sufficient spending power for all the things you want to do, and you certainly don’t want to be stuck without a way to cover any emergencies that may arise.

-Therefore, take stock of all of the credit cards you have and review your current balances and how much you have left on your limit.
-If you owe, use this time to get out of debt.
-You may want to pare your budget down to basics or sell a few unnecessary items so you can drive the balances down.
+So, while you’re planning for your trip, take stock of all of the credit cards you have.
+Review your current balances and how much you have left on your limits.
+If you’re carrying a balance month to month or are close to maxing out one of your cards, use this time before your trip to get out of debt.
+Consider tightening your budget or selling a few unnecessary items so you can drive the balances down.

 “Look at your itinerary and assess what kinds of purchases you will be making,” says Jason Gaughan, head of consumer card products at Bank of America.
 “For example, if you plan to spend more on dining or experiencing new places, use a rewards card that will offer a strong cash back rate on your biggest and most frequent expenses.
 For international travelers, look for a card with no foreign transaction fee to save while you’re abroad.”